eduardocabrera1983/multilingual-sentiment-analysis/README.md

 This project is licensed under a **Portfolio Showcase License**.

 ### 👁️ **What You CAN Do:**
-- **View code** for employment/assessment purposes
+- **Download and run** the software for evaluation purposes
+- **Execute tests** to verify functionality and performance
+- **Test with your own data** to assess capabilities
 - **Review implementation** to evaluate technical skills
 - **Examine methodology** for educational assessment
 - **Assess capabilities** for hiring or collaboration
+- **Use for technical interviews** and skills evaluation

 ### ❌ **What You CANNOT Do:**
-- Copy, use, or implement any portion of the code
+- Use in production or commercial environments
-- Run or execute the software
+- Redistribute or share the codebase publicly
-- Create derivative works or modifications
+- Create derivative works for commercial purposes
-- Use for personal, academic, or commercial projects
+- Use for non-evaluation personal or academic projects
-- Distribute or share the codebase
+- Remove attribution or claim as your own work

-### 📧 **Contact for Licensing:**
+### 🔧 **Contact for Licensing:**
-For any use beyond portfolio review: **edumcabrera@gmail.com**
+For production use or extended licensing: **edumcabrera@gmail.com**

 **This repository demonstrates Eduardo Cabrera's expertise in:**
 - 🤖 Advanced ML/NLP Systems